Hearing loss is often associated with old age, but it happens to children as well.

 How Can Speech Therapy For Hearing Impaired Children Help?

-There are a few ways to deal with hearing loss in children and getting help from a speech therapist is one of them.
+Getting help from a speech therapist is one of them.

 Here is what speech therapy can offer to you and your child:

-- Early diagnosis of hearing impairment issues
+• Early screening of hearing impairment issues

-- Guidance to help your child gain confidence and independence
+• Guidance to help your child gain confidence and independence

-- Sessions in which the parents and other caregivers are allowed to be involved
+• Sessions in which the parents and other caregivers are allowed to be involved

 If it’s determined that your child needs a sound amplification device, your speech therapist can help you choose the best option.